Copyright © 2009, 2010, 2011, 2012, 2013, 2014 Lars Vogel

 After the build finishes successfully, you find a p2 update site in the following folder.

-Eclipse also has a Hudson job configured which run the daily build jobs.
-See https://hudson.eclipse.org/sandbox/job/e4-tools/
+Eclipse also has a Hudson job configured which runs the daily builds.
+See https://hudson.eclipse.org/platform/job/deploy-eclipse-e4-parent/

 If you find errors in this tutorial, please notify me (see the top of the page).
 Please note that due to the high volume of feedback I receive, I cannot answer questions to your implementation.
 Ensure you have read the vogella FAQ as I don't respond to questions already answered there.